- Academic Affairs

 As a longtime member of the IRB, I have had the opportunity to review many types of human subject research.
 I firmly believe that such research is critical to improving the health and welfare of our growing population.
 It is often difficult, however, to balance the importance of research to society as a whole against the rights of the individual research subject.
 As chair of the IRB for the University of Maryland, Baltimore, I have the privilege of acting as the advocate for the research subject, helping to assure the safety of those volunteers willing to donate time and effort to promote excellence in human research.

 SENIOR VICE CHAIR - Jon Mark Hirshon, MD, MPH, PhD

-After serving 9 years as IRB Chair, I was asked to serve as an IRB Vice Chair with complete focus on initiating and directing the Clinical Research Training and Mentoring Program (CRTMP).
+After serving nine years as IRB chair, I was asked to serve as an IRB vice chair with complete focus on initiating and directing the Clinical Research Training and Mentoring Program (CRTMP).
 This new HRPP/HPRO program is designed to help improve the quality of human subjects research by means of person-to-person mentoring of selected investigators in the seven UMB professional schools.
-The CRTMP provides customized instruction to meet the unique needs of the PI and his/her research staff on a protocol-by-protocol basis, including assistance in navigating CICERO and complying with GCP and research regulations to facilitate IRB approval.
+The CRTMP provides customized instruction to meet the unique needs of the principal investigator and their research staff on a protocol-by-protocol basis, including assistance in navigating CICERO and complying with GCP and research regulations to facilitate IRB approval.